NORDIC STOCKS - Factors to watch on Aug 21

 Norwegian fish farmer Leroey reported second quarter operating earnings above expectations on Thursday and kept its full-year fish harvest guidance unchanged.

-Leroey said its second quarter operating profit rose 8 percent to 500 million crowns ($80.8 million), above expectations for 488 million crowns, and sees the full-year harvest at 163,000 tonnes, in line with its previous guidance and market expectations.
+Leroey said its second quarter operating profit rose 8 percent to 500 million crowns, above expectations for 488 million crowns, and sees the full-year harvest at 163,000 tonnes, in line with its previous guidance and market expectations.

 ELECTROMAGNETIC GEOSERVICES